sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

    1. If a [BookmarkStart](https://reference.aspose.com/words/nodejs-net/aspose.words/bookmarkstart/) or [BookmarkEnd](https://reference.aspose.com/words/nodejs-net/aspose.words/bookmarkend/) node is passed, this option defines if the bookmark is included or just the content between the bookmark range.
    1. If a [CommentRangeStart](https://reference.aspose.com/words/nodejs-net/aspose.words/commentrangestart/) or [CommentRangeEnd](https://reference.aspose.com/words/nodejs-net/aspose.words/commentrangeend/) node is passed, this option defines if the comment itself is to be included or just the content in the comment range.

-The implementation of the **extract_content** method you can find [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/DocsExamples/DocsExamples/programming_with_documents/contents_management/extract_content_helper.py).
+The implementation of the **extractContent** method you can find [here](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Examples/DocsExamples/DocsExamples/Programming%20with%20Documents/Contents%20Management/Extract%20content%20helper.js).
 This method will be referred to in the scenarios in this article.

 We will also define a custom method to easily generate a document from extracted nodes.
 This method is used in many of the scenarios below and simply creates a new document and imports the extracted content into it.